Farm owner faces animal cruelty charges over dead horses

-SALISBURY, Md. — The owner of a farm on Maryland’s Eastern Shore has been indicted on animal cruelty charges after dozens of dead and sick horses were found on her property.
+SALISBURY, Md. — The owner of a farm o Maryland’s Eastern Shore has been indicted on animal cruelty charges after dozens of dead and sick horses were found on her property.

 Seventy-four-year-old Barbara Pilchard of Hebron made in initial appearance Friday in Circuit Court in Salisbury on 16 felony counts of animal cruelty and 48 misdemeanor counts of animal abuse and neglect.